Educational Specialist Degree Completion Requirements

 - To allow time for careful and thoughtful evaluation and discussion, the examination for the oral thesis defense should be scheduled no sooner than seven days after the final manuscript has been distributed to all committee members and graduate coordinator.
 Typically, committee members and graduate coordinator are provided a minimum of two weeks to review the final manuscript prior to the defense.

-- The Declaration of Examination/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date announcing the defense and confirming completion of requirements.
+- The Declaration of Exam/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date announcing the defense and confirming completion of requirements.

 - The student, Graduate Coordinator, or a committee member may request that the Graduate School appoint an outside observer to attend the thesis defense.

 - The student’s graduate committee will evaluate content of the completed thesis.
 One negative vote will not constitute failure for a student on a thesis defense.
 Two negative votes will constitute failure for a student on a thesis defense.